The two RV Gypsies had major RV mechanical problems

 June 17th: On the way from Liard Hot Springs to Watson Lake and the Sign Post Forest, the RV overheated and spit oil out all over the front of their tow car.
 But the two RV Gypsies made it to a repair place near the Sign Post Forest (Eramie Trucking LTD, 824 Adela Trail, Watson Lake) and had to boondock for one night in the lot behind the Sign Post Forest which was also across the street from the repair place.

-On the way to and from Whitehorse, Lee saw 4 bears, 6 porcupines and 17 rabbits but did not have a camera to photograph them, and even if he had a camera, he can not photograph wildlife and drive.
+On the way to and from Whitehorse, Lee Duquette saw 4 bears, 6 porcupines and 17 rabbits but he did not have a camera to photograph them, and even if he had a camera, he can not photograph wildlife and drive at the same time.

-Brian returned and put the new part in the RV.
+The mechanic, Brian, returned and put the new part in the RV.
 However, he had to weld the hose and said it was a bit stiff and a new hose should be made in Whitehorse because the stiff hose could possibly crack.
+NOT the best news in the world for the two RV Gypsies.

-On June 21, the two RV Gypsies left Downtown RV Park in Watson Lake early in the morning and headed to Whitehorse, but all gas stations were closed and they ran too low on diesel.
-Lee pulled the RV over to the side of the road and Karen stayed in the RV while Lee drove to Teslin for diesel.
-It took awhile because he had to wait for the gas station to open that morning.
+On June 21, the two RV Gypsies left Downtown RV Park in Watson Lake early in the morning and headed to Whitehorse in their RV.
+But all gas stations were closed and they ran too low on diesel.
+Lee Duquette pulled the RV over to the side of the road and Karen Duquette stayed in the RV while Lee drove to Teslin for diesel.
+It took awhile because Lee had to wait for the gas station to open that morning.
 Very little traffic passed by the RV while Karen waited for Lee's return.

 Two days later, on Thursday, June 23, Capital Towing sent a big tow truck to rescue the two RV Gypsies and towed the RV from Teslin to Whitehorse.

-Lee had to keep extending the amount of nights in the hotel because New North Truck and Equipment could not get the "Stop Engine" light to go off and said they didn't know what was wrong.
+Lee Duquette had to keep extending the amount of nights in the hotel because New North Truck and Equipment could not get the "Stop Engine" light to go off and said they did not know what was wrong.

 July 6